Children’s museums are the youngest and fastest growing museums in the country and world.

 - The Delaware Children’s Museum’s exhibits complement state educational curriculum standards.

-- The Delaware Children’s Museum also offers an educational program off-site, at schools throughout Delaware, Pennsylvania, New Jersey, and Maryland: The Earth Balloon.
+- The Delaware Children’s Museum also offers an educational program at schools throughout Delaware, Pennsylvania, New Jersey, and Maryland: The Earth Balloon.

 Children’s museums contribute to local economies.